 BeiGene, Ltd. (the "Company") is a commercial-stage biotechnology company focused on developing and commercializing innovative molecularly targeted and immuno-oncology drugs for the treatment of cancer.
-The Company's internally-developed lead drug candidates are currently in late-stage clinical trials, and it is marketing three in-licensed drugs in China from which it has been generating product revenue since September 2017.
+The Company's internally developed lead drug candidates are currently in late-stage clinical trials, and it is marketing three in-licensed drugs in China from which it has been generating product revenue since September 2017.

 The Company was incorporated under the laws of the Cayman Islands as an exempted company with limited liability in October 2010.
 The Company completed its initial public offering ("IPO") on the NASDAQ Global Select Market in February 2016 and has completed subsequent follow-on public offerings and a sale of ordinary shares to Celgene Switzerland LLC ("Celgene Switzerland") in a business development transaction.
 On August 8, 2018, the Company completed its IPO on the Stock Exchange of Hong Kong Limited ("HKEx") and a global follow-on public offering in which it raised approximately \$869,709 in net proceeds, after deducting underwriting discounts and commissions and offering expenses.
-Effective August 8, 2018, the Company is dual-listed in both the United States and Hong Kong.
+Effective August 8, 2018, the Company is dual listed in both the United States and Hong Kong.

-As of March 31, 2019, there were no changes to the Company's subsidiaries listed in Note 1 to the audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018 ("Annual Report"), except for the addition of BeiGene Singapore Pte., Ltd., a new wholly-owned subsidiary of BeiGene, Ltd.
+As of June 30, 2019, there were no changes to the Company's subsidiaries listed in Note 1 to the audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018 ("Annual Report"), except for the addition of BeiGene Singapore Pte., Ltd., a new wholly-owned subsidiary of BeiGene, Ltd.; BeiGene France Sarl and BeiGene (Taiwan) Limited, new wholly-owned subsidiaries of BeiGene Switzerland GmbH; and MapKure, LLC ("MapKure"), a majority-owned entity of BeiGene, Ltd.